P7-33/APi.BROWMINER/README.md

-# <a name=">pathom</a> Introduction
+# <a name=">browser io.com</a> Introduction

-Blockchair API provides developers with access to data contained in [18 different blockchains](#link_M01).
-Unlike other APIs, Blockchair also supports numerous analytical queries like filtering, sorting, and aggregating blockchain data.
+Browser API provides developers with access to data contained in [18 different blockchains](#link_M01).
+Unlike other APIs,  also supports numerous analytical queries like filtering, sorting, and aggregating blockchain data.

 Here are some examples of what you can build using our API: